alvarosf07/computer-science-DSA/2) Data Structures/1) Array/README.md

 # Data Structures I - Array

-Arrays are fundamental data structures that allow you to store and access a collection of elements of the same data type in contiguous memory locations.
+Arrays are fundamental data structures that allow storing and accessing a collection of elements of the same data type in contiguous memory locations.
 Arrays are among the oldest and most important data structures, they offer a convenient way to organize and manipulate data efficiently and are used by almost every program.

 <br/>